 A QOZB can be a new start-up or a pre-existing entity but cannot involve the operations of certain “sin” businesses.

 Investing in Opportunity Zones may look different depending on the specific situation.
 The best way to navigate the Opportunity Zones program and the numerous regulations and requirements that come with it is to partner with a tax advisor who can offer insights into your particular situation.

-This blog was originally published by Warren Averett on August 17, 2018 and was most recently updated with new information and insights on December 4, 2019.
+This blog was originally published by Warren Averett on August 17, 2018, and was most recently updated with new information and insights on January 13, 2021.